russellbrenner/aifred/README.md

 - Routing: Model hint and/or `@provider` select OpenAI or Anthropic; otherwise defaults.
 - Tools: Requested tools are validated per provider capability.
 Unsupported tools are dropped and noted in the reply header.
 - Context: History is trimmed approximately to fit under `AIFRED_MAX_INPUT_TOKENS` (oldest first), while reserving part of the budget for completions.
+ - Tool schemas are included in requests (OpenAI function tools; Anthropic tool definitions), but actual tool execution is not performed yet.
+Tool calls are surfaced in metadata and will be executed in a later pass.

 ## Testing
 Run all tests: